PGA Tour of Australasia: Schedule

-PGA Tour of Australasia events have mainly been held in Australia and New Zealand although in past seasons, tournaments that have been co-sanctioned with other tours, such as the Johnnie Walker Classic, have been held in several other countries, including India and Thailand.
+PGA Tour of Australasia events have mainly been held in Australia, New Zealand and Papua New Guinea although in past seasons, tournaments that have been co-sanctioned with other tours, such as the Johnnie Walker Classic, have been held in several other countries, including India and Thailand.

 There was a significant increase in the number of regular season tournaments in 2009, following the integration of the former Von Nida Tour events.
 Typically, only tournaments that were on the tour schedule prior to the merger were eligible for world ranking points.
 Beginning in 2012, all events will carry world ranking points, with the "State Based and Regional Tournaments" receiving a minimum of 6 points, compared with 16 points for regular events.
 The tour's flagship event, the Australian Open, awards a minimum of 32 points to the winner.

 The tour's richest events are those that are co-sanctioned by the larger global tours, such as the European Tour.
-The Australian Open, Australian PGA Championship and Fiji International have also maintained elevated prize funds as part of the OneAsia Tour.

 Australian Triple Crown

-In Australia, the Triple Crown also refers to winning the three major domestic championships, the Australian Open, the Australian Masters and the Australian PGA Championship.
-Winning all three titles in the same season is a feat only achieved by Robert Allenby in 2005.
+In Australia, the Triple Crown referred to winning the three major domestic championships, the Australian Open, the Australian Masters and the Australian PGA Championship.
+Winning all three titles in the same season was a feat only achieved by Robert Allenby in 2005.